beginning of content

 Therapy

-Cognitive behaviour therapy (CBT) is a type of psychological therapy.
-In CBT, you work with a psychologist or doctor to identify thinking patterns that are not helpful to you.
+Cognitive behaviour therapy (CBT) is a type of psychotherapy.
+CBT helps you to notice and challenge unhelpful thinking patterns.
 It usually takes between 8 and 12 sessions.

 Medicines